Programming in Python

 is omitted.If the underlying ydb_lock_s() / ydb_lock_st() call returns any other error, the function raises an exception containing the error code and message.

 The following example provides a demonstration of basic locking operations.
-The example locks several keys, then attempts to increment the lock on each key by calling a separately defined lock_value()
+The example locks several nodes, then attempts to increment the lock on each node by calling a separately defined lock_value()

 helper function as a separate Python process.
-Due to the initial locking of each key, each of these lock_value()
+Due to the initial locking of each node, each of these lock_value()

 fails with an exit code of 1.
 Next, all locks are released and a number of new lock_value()

-processes are spawned that again attempt to increment a lock on each key.
+processes are spawned that again attempt to increment a lock on each node.
 Since all locks were previously released, these new attempts succeed with each process exiting with a 0 exit code.

 import multiprocessing